react-grid-layout/react-grid-layout/README.md

 }
 ```

-This allows you to easily replace `<WidthProvider>` with your own Provider HOC if you need a more sophisticated logic.
+This allows you to easily replace `<WidthProvider>` with your own Provider HOC if you need more sophisticated logic.

-#### Compatibility

 #### Grid Layout Props